-1. In order to make it easier for persons to take up and pursue activities as self-employed persons, the Council shall… issue Directives for the mutual recognition of diplomas, certificates and other evidence of formal qualifications.
+In order to make it easier for persons to take up and pursue activities as self-employed persons, the Council shall… issue Directives for the mutual recognition of diplomas, certificates and other evidence of formal qualifications.

 Equal treatment and self-employed persons

-The principle of equal treatment with respect to self-employed persons also extends beyond gender.
-Council Directive 2000/43, which implements the principle of equal treatment between persons irrespective of racial or ethnic origin applies to ‘all persons… in relation to:
+The principle of equal treatment with respect to self-employed people also extends beyond gender.
+Council Directive 2000/43 implements the principle of equal treatment between persons irrespective of racial or ethnic origin.
+It applies to all people in relation to: